 The Centre for Internet and Society (CIS) along with the International Coalition has called upon governments across the globe to protect privacy.

 The following are some model questions to be raised in the Parliament regarding the lack of transparency in the central monitoring system.

 The Centre for Internet & Society ("CIS"), the Federation of Indian Chambers of Commerce and Industry ("FICCI"), the Data Security Council of India ("DSCI") and Privacy International are, in partnership, conducting a series of national privacy roundtable meetings across India from April to October 2013.
-The roundtable meetings are designed to elicit comments on the draft Privacy (Protection) Bill, 2013 – a proposed law to establish a regime to protect privacy in India.
+The roundtable meetings are designed to discuss possible frameworks to privacy in India.